-Gray's Lake Park is a 167-acre park with a 1.9-mile lighted trail surrounding the lake.
-The park is a dog-friendly place where you can walk around.
+Gray's Lake Park is a 166.6 park with a 1.9-mile lighted trail surrounding the lake.
+A park is a dog-friendly place where you can walk around.
 The park has a two-mile walking trail, where you can rent the boats.
 The neighboring Raccoon River backup waters and stormwater supply water to the park's 100-acre iconic lake.
 Gray's Lake has a circular jogging trail with rainbow lights that make it sparkle during the evening.
 The hours of Gray's Lake Park vary seasonally, so visitors can call upfront or review their website before planning their trip.
 There are plenty of grassy areas to lay out blankets and enjoy a nice day.
 Guests can also rent paddleboats, sailboats, or kayaks to enjoy the lake.
 Gray's Lake Park is a place to get out and enjoy the town.
-The park features restrooms, off-street parking, open space, a boat ramp, a playground, and a walking/bike path.
+The park features restrooms, off-street parking, open space, a boat ramp, a playground, a park, trails, community recreation centers, and a walking/bike path.

 Best Hiking Trails in Des Moines